xemul/libct/README.md

 it is merely a fork()-ed process.
 Container can be equipped with various things, e.g.

   - Namespaces.
-Libcg accepts clone mask with which container is started
+Libct accepts clone mask with which container is started

   - Controllers.
 One may configure all existing CGroup controllers inside which container will be started.